Electronic voting in Switzerland: Case analysis

 An important motivation for the Swiss government to pass e-voting is fast changes in information and communications technologies and indeed political life.
 Switzerland considered e-voting to make participation in elections easier, add new and appealing forms of participation, increase participation rate and protect the democratic principle “one person – one vote” against traditional abuse.
 Hans-Urs Wili from the Federal Chancellery points out that introduction of e-voting is necessary if direct democracy as it exists today in Switzerland is to be kept alive.

 The Swiss Government wanted to keep pace with these changes and they started pilot projects for introducing e-voting in the early 2000s.
 The main approach used by the Swiss government has been to prioritize security instead of the speed of adoption.
-For this reason, Switzerland started with 3 cantons, Geneva, Neuchatel and Zurich.
+For this reason, Switzerland started with 3 cantons, Geneva, Neuchâtel and Zürich.
 It was a joint project of the Confederation and the cantons.
 The Swiss Confederation funded up to %80 of the trials and the results of the projects had to be made public to the other cantons.
 In 2006 the three pilot projects were evaluated and it was observed that the internet voting system could be used by up to 20% of the cantonal electoral roll (later extended to 30%), and by up to 10% of the Swiss electoral roll.